emilyc8685/sep10-freedom-project/blog/entry02.md

 ###### Some hardware technologies related to education that I found is:

 1. [Sphero Indi](https://sphero.com/collections/indi):
-  * This is a educational robot that teaches problem-solving and coding to children.
+  * This is an educational robot that teaches problem-solving and coding to children.
   * Kids use colored tiles to program the robot
   * Sphero Indi encourages kids to use their imagination with play-based learning
 2. [Kano Coding Kits](https://www.kano.me/):